MomoSho/aiml2019_tutorial_setup/OPEN_ME.md

     bash tutorials_setup/download_data.sh
     ```
     This will take some time.
 The end result is a new folder named 'data' appearing.
     Within it, there should be 4 subfolders, pretrained_model, testing, validation, and training.
+    Then within the aiml_symposium.ipynb notebook file, under the section titled "Constants" in the
+    early sections of the file, set the TOP_INPUT_DIR_NAME and OUTPUT_DIR_NAME variables to the following:
+    ```
+    TOP_INPUT_DIR_NAME = '/home/jovyan/data'
+    OUTPUT_DIR_NAME = '/home/jovyan/output'
+    ```
+    Note: you will need to create the output folder within your home directory.
+This is the same folder that
+    the 'data' folder sits under.

 * 4:00 - 7:00p Dataiku for Solving Prediction Problems
   + Location: Rawl Engineering Practice Facility, Room 200